Goosebumps: Video games

 There are seven Goosebumps video games, two of which have been created for the PC by DreamWorks Interactive.
 A 1996 game entitled Escape from HorrorLand is an interactive sequel to the book One Day at HorrorLand, and a 1997 game entitled Attack of the Mutant was based on the book of the same name.
 Scholastic released a Goosebumps video game in October 2008 entitled Goosebumps HorrorLand, based on the series of the same name.
 Another video game, Goosebumps: The Game, a prequel to the 2015 film, was released on October 13, 2015.
 Goosebumps: Night of Scares, a mobile game based on the film and the book series was released for iOS and Android devices on October 15 of the same year.
-A Mobile game, Goosebumps: HorrorTown was released in 2018.
-One last game released in 2020 called Goosebumps Dead of Night, available for PC and Consoles.
+A mobile game, Goosebumps: HorrorTown was released in 2018.
+There was a release in 2020 called Goosebumps Dead of Night, available for PC and Consoles.

+The latest video game, Goosebumps: Terror in Little Creek, was released in August 2025 for PC, XBox Series X/S, Playstation 5, and Nintendo Switch.

 Comics

 A comic book series, titled Goosebumps Graphix, was written based on books from the original series.
 There were three books published in the series; the first one, Creepy Creatures, was published on September 1, 2006.
 The second one Terror Trips is published in March 2007.
 The third one Scary Summer was released in July 2007.
 The fourth one Slappy's Tales of Horror is released in August 2015.

 IDW Comics later released a new Goosebumps comic series, with three issues per arc.
 Its first arc, Monsters at Midnight, was released from October to December 2017; a second arc, Download and Die!, was released from March to May 2018.
 The latest arc, Horrors of the Witch House was released from March to May 2019.
 Each were also released as trade paperbacks.